kenglish-pfi/nlpcaffe/README.md

 # Tutorial

-First, cd to the caffe root directory and download the data for the Penn Tree Bank with:
+First, cd to the caffe root directory and download the data for the model with:

     ./data/language_model/get_lm.sh